shurrey/Blackboard-docsSite/ally/check-status.md

 ---
 layout: post
 title: "Check the processing status of a file"
-purple-text-title: "Check the processing status of a file"
 id: ally-check-status
 categories: Ally
 author: Scott Hurrey
 ---

+# Check the processing status of a file
 Ally processes files asynchronously.
 We aim to process files in near-realtime, but some delays might be present.
 This endpoint can be used to poll for status updates.